albertosantini/conpa/README.markdown

     - render.dashboard.conpa, fired when a new portfolio is saved to the backend.

-    - crm.portfolio.conpa, subscribed when the portfolio is optimized to save it.
+    - crm.portfolio.conpa, catched when the portfolio is optimized to save it.

 errorMessage